 - 3/4 tsp salt or as required

-Keep a pan in medium flame, add cooking oil and cumin seeds.
+- Keep a pan in medium flame, add vegetable oil and cumin seeds.

-Add chili powder, coriander powder and turmeric powder.
+- Add red chili powder, coriander powder, and turmeric powder.

-Cover and cook until cabbage is done to 100%
+- Cover and cook until cabbage is done to thoroughly.

-Serve cabbage curry along with chapathi or roti.
+- Serve cabbage curry along with rice or roti.